 The Devereux Center offers support systems and advocacy for the homeless, those suffering from mental illness, and veterans.
 We serve an average of 80 people a day.
-Also known as the Nancy Devereux Center, we are a 501(C)3 tax-exempt non-profit organization founded in 1979.
+Also known as the Nancy Devereux Center, we are a 501(c)3 tax-exempt non-profit organization founded in 1979.
 The Center is a day facility that is open from 9 am to 2 pm every week on Monday, Tuesday, Wednesday, and Friday.
-A waffle brunch is served in collaboration with the Coos Waffle Project on
+A waffle brunch is served in collaboration with the Coos Waffle Project on Thursdays from 10-Noon.

 We offer our clients and community members a free nutritious meal, as well as laundry and showers.
 The food for these meals is largely provided through the generosity of the Oregon Coast Community Action’s “Food Share Program”, as well as generous donations from various local businesses and private individuals.